SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/linux-opentelemetry.md

 - `yum.log`

 :::note
-By default, the path for linux log files required for all the distros are pre populated in the UI.
-Not all of the files might be available on your Linux distribution and unwanted file paths can be removed from the list.
-This is an optional step and the collection will work properly even if not all of the files are present on your system.
+By default, the path for Linux log files required for all the distros are pre-populated in the UI.
+Not all of the files might be available on your Linux distribution.
+Optionally, you can remove unwanted file paths from the list.
+OpenTelemetry collection will still work properly even if not all of the files are present on your system.
 If in doubt, you can leave the default file paths values.
 :::

 #### Enable process metric collection (Optional)